 Making a significant impact, being willing to make a stand and passionately do whatever it takes to see your results come to life, is criminal.
 Though it may not be a crime, you will need the basic components necessary to be found guilty of committing a crime: means, motive, and opportunity.

 Means: You have the ability to do it.

 Motive: You have the desire to do it (why).

 Opportunity: There is a chance (circumstances that allow you to take action) you could do it.

-People who have had the means, motive, opportunity and actually take action are not necessarily successful, but they have take the chance.
+People who have had the means, motive, and opportunity and actually take action are not necessarily successful, but they have taken the chance.
 They seized the opportunity, regardless of what obstacles were in the way.
 Did they risk failure?
-Certainly; and many of them did fail on their first (and/or subsequent) attempts, but their why (motive) was strong enough to push them though the tough times.
+Certainly; and many of them did fail on their first (and/or subsequent) attempts, but their why (motive) was strong enough to push them through the tough times.

 There has never been more opportunity for you to take action on that thing that you want to see come to fruition.
 Every day, we see someone with a computer or cell phone impact the world by taking a chance when the opportunity presents itself.
 People take action every day, but only the chance taken at the right time ad place goes viral.
 Even so, it would have never happened had someone not taken the chance.

 If you can take action when you have the means, motive, and opportunity, you could be among the people who have become the heroes who inspire us to also make a difference.